 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Ambarella, Inc. (AMBA) and MicroVision, Inc. (MVIS) based on their recent financial performance and market position.
+The table below summarizes the key strengths and weaknesses of Ambarella, Inc. (AMBA) and MicroVision, Inc. (MVIS) based on their latest financial and operational performance indicators.

 | Criterion | Ambarella, Inc. (AMBA) | MicroVision, Inc. (MVIS) |